NVIDIA/DALI/docs/installation.rst

 ^^^^^^^^^^^^^

 Also, there is a weekly release channel with more thorough testing.
-To access most recent weekly builds please use flowing release channel (available only for CUDA 11):
+To access most recent weekly builds please use the following release channel (available only for CUDA 11):

 .. code-block:: bash